Google hopes Pixel 3 razzle-dazzle will blind you to its privacy problems

 Three years ago, the company shifted its strategy to focus on its own "Made by Google" line.
 In 2016, the company unveiled its first Pixel Phone and Google Home smart speaker.
 Now the suite of products includes everything from virtual reality headsets to video and audio streaming devices.

-"The big breakthroughs were going to see are not in hardware alone," Osterloh said.
-"They come at the interaction of artificial intelligence, software and hardware.
+"The big breakthroughs we're going to see are not in hardware alone," Osterloh said.
+"They come at the intersection of artificial intelligence, software and hardware."

 Pixel 3 and Pixel 3 XL: What you need to know about Google's new smartphones.